Can I Fire My Florida Lawyer, If I Decided I Hired The Wrong One?

 The straightforward answer to this question is a client has the right to fire a lawyer.
 The real issue is whether firing them is in a client’s best interest.

-Things to Think About Before Firing Your Lawyer
+Things to Think About Before Firing Your Lawyer in Florida

 Virtually all Florida lawyers representing injured clients use a contingency fee contract.
 That means the lawyer does not get paid until the case settles.
 When a client fires a lawyer early and the case has not settled, the lawyer can’t collect their contingency fee.
 In Florida, an attorney who has been discharged is entitled to the value of the time they spent working on the client’s case, up until that point.
 And the attorney will be able to put a lien on the client’s settlement recovery for the value of their time.